Runsheng/LR_toolkit/aim_and_scope.md

 ###The flow for the pipeline is:

+##### At this step, only pysam is used
-- Summary_N, get all the Nsite, store as a file, pass to cons
+- 1. Summary_N, get all the Nsite, store as a list, pickle dump as a file, N.dat,
+- 2. cons, using the mapped bam, scan the N region, get new cons of these region,
+- 3. fillN, fill the N with the cons,
+- 4. Summary_N of newly filled genome, to get a N_list again,
+        compare the N_list with the former one,
+        - if identical (or almost identical, for example, change <1000 bp), stop
+        - if not, repeat 1-4